InterContinental Paris Le Grand Hotel: Café de la Paix

 The renowned Café de la Paix has been located on the ground floor of the hotel since it opened.

 In popular culture

+Jean-Luc Godard filmed large portions of his 1965 sci-fi film Alphaville in the hotel, using its driveway, lobby, elevators, hallways and winter garden.

 Roman Polanski set much of his 1988 film Frantic, starring Harrison Ford, at the hotel.
 Most interiors were filmed on soundstages, but numerous exterior scenes were filmed outside the hotel.